bhardwajNihal/Excalidraw-clone/README.md

     i. initialize an empty package.json >> add common tsconfig as devdependency ii. initialize tsconfig.json >> extend it the common tsconfig >> pnpm install iii. install prisma
-    iv. add db url to the .env
-    iv. define models >> migrate(npx prisma migrate --name init_schema) >> npx prisma generate -> to generate client.
+    iv. add db url to the .env file added by prisma iv. define models >> migrate(npx prisma migrate --name init_schema) >> npx prisma generate -> to generate client.
-    v. export prisma client from scr/index.ts
-    vi. in package.json add exports
+    v. export prisma client from scr/index.ts (better making it a singleton client) vi. in package.json add exports

 9. Signup, Signin route completed in the http-backend.
-Tested using postman
+Test using postman
-10. Done with the create-room endpoint >> creates a room with the assigned name, assign it adminId
+10. Done with the create-room endpoint >> creates a room with the assigned name, assign it adminId.
+    - later added :
+      - /chats/:roomId  --> returns all the chats given a roomId
+      - "/room/:slug"   --> to fetch the room details given the slug

 11. Added Token validation in ws layer
   - Token can't be passed in headers, so taken a different approach